-Modeled after Tell Us How UC It: A Living Archive for Student Activism at UC San Diego, your creative student perspective will involve you designing and producing your own creative product that conveys (1) something valuable you have learned over the course of the quarter and/or (2) a message that you feel the need to voice about Asian American heath to the campus community and/or beyond.
+Modeled after Tell Us How UC It: A Living Archive for Student Activism at UC San Diego, your creative student perspective will involve you designing and producing your own creative product that conveys (1) something valuable you have learned over the course of the quarter and/or (2) a message that you feel the need to voice about race and social movements.
 The project is designed to allow you to summarize what you have learned throughout the quarter.
 You are encouraged to embrace your creativity for this project.
 You can produce something via a variety of multimedia formats, including (but not limited to) comics, posters, slideshows, videos, podcasts, poems, infographics, memes, songs, etc.